webpack/webpack.js.org/content/plugins/environment-plugin.md

 ```

 ## How to use
-EnvironmentPlugin accepts either an array of keys, or an object with default values.
+EnvironmentPlugin accepts either an array of keys or an object with default values.

 ```js
 new webpack.EnvironmentPlugin(['NODE_ENV', 'VERSION'])